 The presidential communications privilege "applies to communications made in the process of arriving at presidential decisions."
 In re Sealed Case, 121 F.3d 729, 745 (D.C.
 Cir.
 1997).
-The privilege only protects "communications directly involving and documents actually viewed by the President," and "documents 'solicited and received' by the President or his immediate White House advisers who have 'broad and significant responsibility for investigating and formulating the advice to be given the President."
+The privilege only protects "communications directly involving and documents actually viewed by the President," and "documents 'solicited and received' by the President or his immediate White House advisers."
 Judicial Watch, Inc. v.
 DOJ, 365 F.3d 1108, 1114 (D.C.
 Cir.
 2004).
-The withheld documents must also "reflect presidential decisionmaking and deliberations," with a clear connection to "presidential powers and responsibilities."
+The documents must also "reflect presidential decisionmaking and deliberations," with a clear connection to "presidential powers and responsibilities."
 In re Sealed Case, 121 F.3d at 752-53 (emphasis added); see also Prop. of the People, Inc. v.
-OMB, 330 F. Supp.
+Office of Mgmt. & Budget, 330 F. Supp.
 3d 373, 389 (D.D.C.
 2018).
-Ultimately, "the presidential communications privilege should be construed as narrowly as is consistent with ensuring that the confidentiality of the President's decision-making process is adequately protected."
-Id. at 1116.
+And for the privilege to attach to advisors, the advisors must have "broad and significant responsibility for investigating and formulating the advice to be given the President."
+Judicial Watch v.
+DOJ, 365 F.3d at 1114.
+Ultimately, "the presidential communications privilege should be construed as narrowly as is consistent with ensuring that the confidentiality of the President's decisionmaking process is adequately protected."
+In re Sealed Case, 121 F.3d at 752; Judicial Watch v.
+DOJ, 365 F.3d at 1116.